 What are Overtones in Music?

-The fundamental frequency doubles as a result of the pitch vibrating in half.
+The fundamental frequency, known as the first harmonic, doubles as a result of the pitch vibrating in half.
 The first overtone or second harmonic is one octave above the fundamental.
 When the pitch vibrates in thirds, it generates a sound that is three times the fundamental frequency.
 One octave and five whole tones higher than the fundamental is the second overtone, sometimes known as the third harmonic.

 The pitch vibrates at even higher frequencies, but the overtone grows weaker with each higher frequency.

 The Overtone Series

 An overtone series is not only a group of overtones because there is a hierarchical order in this group.
 Each overtone takes its place on the row depending on its frequency level.
 Also between the overtones, there are those with higher frequencies and those with lower frequencies.